NicorDesigns/NicorDesigns.github.io/_posts/2021-12-20-questions-for-interview.markdown

 1. Will I be working as part of a team that will meet face to face on a daily basis?

-2. Do your team adhere to Test Driven Development principles?
+2. Does your team adhere to Test Driven Development principles?

 3. Does your Sprint Planning involve the whole team picking stories from a backlog and assign story points in the Fibonacci series that correspond to level of effort?